 Thanksgiving approaches, and with it, the first long-ish holiday of the year.
 Sometimes you can feel yourself dragging your battered legs to that finish line!
 Trying to keep kids engaged as they too approach a much-needed rest can be a huge challenge.
 This is why I love STEM challenges so much.
 They’re naturally enjoyable activities that are chock full of academic rigor (when done properly/with intent).

-– Protect-a-Pilgrim (Build a shelter)
+– Protect the People (Build a shelter)

 – Pumpkin Picker (Gather available food)